Yaah! Magazine Issue #8

 Buy the downloadable print-and-play/read copy right here!

-Pre-order to get over 10% off of the beautiful, perfect bound, full-color magazine and Race to the Sea game, which includes 36 playing cards, 88 professional-grade die cut counters, and a 12" x 18" map.
-The magazine and game are at the printers and we will be shipping by early January.
+Order to get over 10% off of the beautiful, perfect bound, full-color magazine and Race to the Sea game, which includes 36 playing cards, 88 professional-grade die cut counters, and a 12" x 18" map.
+The magazine and game are now shipping.

 It’s our eighth issue and Brad Smith is at the helm of the magazine as a guest-editor.
 We’ve got 88 pages crammed full of gaming goodness from a diverse group of talented writers.
 You’ll find news on the latest wargaming releases, a look back at some classic wargames, scenarios, expansions, and of course, our featured game.